 With the Flex Belt, Bio-Medical Research smartly came up with a more premium product and gave it a new name to separate and distinguish it from the rest.

 This helps to build greater appeal to those who can appreciate the value of a higher end product.

 If you decide on saving a couple of bucks by going with the Slendertone Abs7 belt you will still get a very good ab belt.

 Just be aware that there will be greater limitations once your abs get stronger.

 Really, you should balance your buying decision between what you really want for yourself and what you feel you can afford.

 If you can afford the The Flex Belt – I say go for it and take advantage of extra intensity and also longer lasting gel pads due to their higher quality compound.

 BEWARE of shopping on Ebay to get a deal for these belts!
 There have been confirmed reports of knock-offs and poor quality fakes being sold there.

 Stick with a reputable retailer like Amazon as they work with trusted retail partners.

-Want to check out over 185 reviews from real users of the Slendertone ab belt posted on Amazon > click here <
+Check out more than 189 reviews from real users of the Slendertone ab belt posted on Amazon > click here <